 Snow is considering making a work that elaborates on the methods he used in the making of his three-hour film entitled La Région Centrale in 1971.
 This film is built around constant spherical motions.
 Snow hopes to orchestrate some of these patterns with new ones, inspired by the extraordinary IMAX image.
 The subject of La Région Centrale was a landscape, but the new work will be a cityscape.

 Michael Snow was born in Toronto on December 10th 1928.
 He has been active as a visual artist and as a musician since 1948.
 His paintings, sculpture, films, videos, photoworks, holograms and sound installations have been exhibited at, and are in the collections of the Museum of Modern Art (New York), The Centre Pompidou (Paris), the Tate (London), The Philadelphia Museum of Art, The National Gallery of Canada (Ottawa), the Montreal Museum of Fine Arts, the Art Gallery of Ontario (Toronto) and many others.
 He has made many public sculptures such as Flight Stop (1979) at Eaton Centre, The Audience (1989) at Roger's Centre and Lightline (2016) at the St. Regis Building, both in Toronto.
 His films have been presented at festivals in Australia, Brazil, Canada, Finland, France, Germany, Korea, Italy, Japan, Netherlands, Turkey, United Kingdom and USA, and are in the collections of several film archives, including Anthology Film Archives in New York City, the Royal Belgian Film Archives, Brussels, and the Oesterreichisches Film Museum, Vienna.
-In 2018, he will premiere a composition for the Winnipeg Symphony Orchestra, present a sound-work based exhibition at Culturegest in Lisbon and install an exhibition of sculpture at the Bilbao Guggenheim.
+In 2018, he premiered a composition for the Winnipeg Symphony Orchestra, presented a sound-work based exhibition at Culturegest in Lisbon and installed an exhibition of sculpture at the Bilbao Guggenheim.